Lavine420/alx-low_level_programming/0x00-hello_world/README.md

-script file that runs through preprocessor and save result in another file
+write a c file that copiles but does not link